 2. Windows Registry

 Some malware will modify Windows Registry keys to establish a position among "autoruns" or ensure the malware launches each time an OS is launched.
-InfoWorld's Roger A. Grimes wrote in 2015 that the vast majority of malware today modifies registry keys as one mode of ensuring long-term residence within a network.
+Red Canary’s Andy Rothman discussed that it is becoming increasingly common that a majority of bad actors use registry keys to store and hide next-step code for malware after it has been dropped in a system.

-Manually auditing your Windows registry keys to detect abnormalities is a massive task.
+One of the difficulties in manually auditing your Windows registry keys to detect abnormalities can be a massive undertaking.
 It would theoretically require the comparison of log files to the tens of thousands of autorun settings.
-While there are some possible shortcuts, efficiently determining modifications to your registry keys is typically best achieved with a file integrity monitoring solution.
+While there are some possible shortcuts, efficiently determining modifications to your registry keys is typically best achieved with an effective file integrity monitoring solution.

 3. Temporary Folders